Adam-Alive/camden-curling-club/TESTING.md

 I also used Dev Tools to test on a tablet device.

-I tested the responsiveness of the homepage and each stage of the game and have provided a summary of these tests below with a screenshot of the home or faqs page.
+I tested the responsiveness of the homepage and each stage of the game and have provided a summary of these tests below with a screenshot of the home or faqs page:

 | Device | Home/Gallery/Faqs | Notes |
 | --- | --- | --- |